FreeDurok/freedurok.github.io/content/posts/02_DKOM Hiding process.md

 5. **Verify the Process is Hidden**
-   - Run `ps | findstr -i notepad` in teminal or using `TaskManager`, the target process (`Notepad.exe`) should no longer appear in the list, even though it is still running.
+   - Run `ps | findstr -i notepad` in teminal or using `TaskManager`.
+The target process (`Notepad.exe`) should no longer appear in the list, even though it is still running.

 ![image.png](/images/posts/02_DKOM/12_Windbg9.png)